 So the reason this title is "not Elvis" is because the real theme is "Tribute to the King"

 This was a themed cruise I went on recently.
 Apparently the Presley Estate doesn't give out the rights to Elvis easily.
 Which I thought was funny because no matter how you wordplay it people are going to say Elvis.
 Check out the video and then come back to read more.

 I got on this cruise in a weird way...
 I thought I was on to play,

 I opened up my facebook and instagram to anyone with questions about ship life.

 I got some great questions, and some silly questions, and of course questions that had nothing to do with ship life.

 So I made this video to answer those questions including... "do they have a morgue?"

 The biggest question of all is when people watch this video and they want to work on ships, I am a big fan of anyone wanting to work on ships because this has changed my life in so many amazing ways.
-So if you are interested or have a family member that might be interested don't hesitate to ask and I would be happy to point you in the right direction.
+So

 I had the honor of being invited to the naming ceremony of the Carnival Horizon!
 Carnival Cruises newest ship is 133,500 GRT and holds 5,056 guests.
 She will sail from New York City to Bermuda and the Eastern Caribbean before repositioning to Miami, FL to sail Eastern, Western and Southern Caribbean.